synexcoder01/synex_cubing_tools/README.md

 Download the latest version from here, and install it on your system: https://www.python.org/

 To download the software, click on the releases tab on the right, and download the latest release.
-[Or click here (v0.3)](https://github.com/user-attachments/files/17412444/synex_cubing_tools_v0.3_alpha.zip)

 - Start the program, by double-clicking the .py file.
 - Follow the instructions, the program says.